oscar-bartman/oscar-bartman.github.io/_posts/2020-04-27-dependency-pass.md

     }
 }
 ```
-The main here idea is that the calling code that uses the `FooFighterImplementation` never needs to be aware of the dependency being used to do the actual `foo` handling, in our case a `WeFightFooIncClient` instantiation named `client`.
-The logic involved with actually using the client is contained within the class.
+The main idea is that the calling code that uses the `FooFighterImplementation` never needs to be aware of the dependency being used to do the actual `foo` handling, in our case a `WeFightFooIncClient` instantiation named `client`.
+The logic of actually using the client is contained within the class.

 ### Using it